jiajiacundai/openai-gemini/README.md

 ## Models

-Requests use the specified [model] if its name starts with "gemini-", "gemma-", "learnlm-", or "models/".
+Requests use the specified [model] if its name starts with "gemini-", "gemma-", or "models/".
 Otherwise, these defaults apply:

 - `chat/completions`: `gemini-flash-latest`
 - `embeddings`: `gemini-embedding-001`